xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

 Alternatively, you can go to `<your-project-folder>\Data Files` and choose the file you want to open:

 - `Constants.xlsx` contains `Product List` and `Multiple Checkout` sheets.
-- `Product List.dat`: a list of products you want to add to the shopping cart.
+- `Product List.dat` is a list of products you want to add to the shopping cart.
-- `Multiple Checkout.dat` : a list of the customer's personal information needed for shipping on the Checkout page.
+- `Multiple Checkout.dat` is a list of the customer's personal information needed for shipping on the **Checkout** page.

 ### Test Suites

 The sample test suites demonstrate the data-driven testing in Katalon Studio.
 To view sample test suites, go to the **Test Suite** folder in the **Test Explorer** panel.
 Double-click to open one of the three following test suites:

-1. **Order and check out a single product multiple times** test suite demonstrates data-driven testing by data-binding.
+1. The test suite **Order and check out a single product multiple times** demonstrates data-driven testing by data-binding.

-    This test suite binds the **Order and check out a single product** test case with the **Multiple Checkout** data file.
+    This test suite binds the test case **Order and check out a single product** with the **Multiple Checkout** data file.
 After opening the **Test Suite**, click **Show Data Binding** to see the binding data.

     To learn more about binding data, you can refer to the following document: [Data Binding](https://docs.katalon.com/katalon-studio/docs/run-test-case-external-data.html#manage-data-binding).